-Candidates may not solicit or accept more than \$500 from any contributor.7 Loans are contributions and are subject to the same limits and disclosure requirements as other types of contributions.
+Candidates may not solicit or accept more than \$500 from any contributor.
+Loans are contributions and are subject to the same limits and disclosure requirements as other types of contributions.
 In other words, a person may not contribute more than \$500 cumulatively (i.e., in the form of monetary contributions, in-kind contributions or loans) to any candidate for City elective office.
 The \$500 contribution limit is an election cycle limit, not a calendar year limit.

-A candidate who has received a contribution in excess of the limit may not return the illegal contribution to the contributor; any amount received in excess of the \$500 limit must be paid promptly to the General Fund of the City and County.
+A candidate who has received a contribution in excess of the limit may not return the illegal contribution to the contributor; any amount received in excess of the \$500 limit must be paid promptly to the General Fund of the City and County by mailing a check or paying online using our website.
+Please contact our office should you have questions about how to forfeit a monetary contribution.

 A contribution is not considered to have been received if it is not negotiated, deposited, or utilized and is returned to the donor before the closing date of the campaign report on which the contribution would otherwise be reported.
 If the excessive contribution arrives within the final 16 days before the election, it is considered not received if it is not negotiated, deposited, or utilized and returned within 48 hours.
 There are limits on the amount of personal funds a candidate for the City elective office may loan to his or her campaign committee.
 At any given time, a candidate may not have more than the following amounts in loans from his or her personal funds (the rules are different for a candidate who receives public funding):

-City Elective Office Candidate's Personal Loan Limit (Non-Publicly Financed Candidates) Board of Supervisors; Board of Education \$15,000 of SF Unified School District; Governing Board of SF Community College District Mayor \$120,000 City Attorney; Treasurer; Assessor; Public Defender; District Attorney; Sheriff \$35,000
+City Elective Office Candidate's Personal Loan Limit (Non-Publicly Financed Candidates)

+Board of Supervisors; Board of Education \$15,000

+of SF Unified School District; Governing

+Board of SF Community College District

+Mayor \$120,000

+City Attorney; Treasurer; Assessor; Public \$35,000

+Defender; District Attorney; Sheriff